ros2/design/articles/ros2_threat_model.md

 #### Attack Trees

-In an attempt to analyze the different possible attacks before even happening, attack trees are created.
+In an atempt to analyze the different possible attacks before even happening, attack trees are created.
 This diagrams speculate about the possible attacks against the system in order to be able to counter them.
 Threats can be organized in the following [attack trees][wikipedia_attack_tree].
 Attacks are ordered starting from the physical attack vector, continuing with network based attacks, and finishing with the support infrastructure for the robot.

 #### Physical vector attack tree